LinkWellNodes/Documentation/docs/faq/Chainlink-Operators.md

 In order to earn LINK for serving data, you'll need to seek out customer(s) who are willing to pay for your services.
 In this way, running a Chainlink node is similar to running a traditional business, in that it requires a certain level of marketing, promotion, and lead generation efforts.
 This differs markedly from other blockchain node infrastructure - such as an Ethereum validator node - where you can earn passive income without any business development initiatives.

-You'll also need to factor in the costs of running a reliable mainnet infrastructure, which you can learn more about [here](#how-much-does-it-cost-to-run-a-chainlink-node).
+You'll also need to factor in the costs of running a reliable mainnet infrastructure, which you can [learn more about here](#how-much-does-it-cost-to-run-a-chainlink-node).

 Once you've mastered the core elements of running a reliable Chainlink node infrastructure (ie, automation, high-availability, disaster recovery, security, monitoring, etc.), typically the next step would be to become active in the Chainlink community.
 By helping others, participating in Chainlink events, and in general giving back to the community, you'll increase your reputation within the Chainlink ecosystem.

 ### How much does it cost to run a Chainlink node?

 The infrastructure costs required to run a secure, reliable, mainnet Chainlink infrastructure can be daunting to many - and will typically be on the order of **$1,000 USD / month** per mainnet chain.

+The expenses paid by a Chainlink node operator typically include:

-A typical mainnet Chainlink infrastructure includes triple-redundant Chainlink nodes, blockchain full nodes, database read/write replicas, multiple backups of all data, automatic disaster recovery mechanisms, and a reliable monitoring and alerting system.
+* **Infrastructure costs**: a typical mainnet Chainlink infrastructure includes triple-redundant Chainlink nodes, blockchain full nodes, database read/write replicas, external adapters, multiple backups of all data, automatic disaster recovery mechanisms, and a reliable monitoring and alerting system.

+* **Data subscription costs**: node operators often need to pay subscription fees to premium data feeds requested by their clients, which can be significant.

+* **Blockchain transaction costs**: for every client request for data, node operators need to pay related gas to write the response on-chain.
+Gas costs vary significantly by chain, network congestion, and response size, and may range from anywhere between a few cents per transaction, to tens of hundreds of USD per transaction (rare).

-In order to recoup these costs, you'll need to leverage economies of scale - meaning that each infrastructure will need to serve multiple customers and jobs.
+In order to recoup these costs, node operators need to leverage economies of scale - meaning that each infrastructure will need to serve multiple customers and jobs to break even.

 ### Should I run my own Chainlink node?